bahrus/tilium/README.md

 - **ClickAwayListener** - Utility component for detecting clicks outside of elements
 - **CssBaseline** - Global CSS reset and normalization for consistent styling
 - **ScopedCssBaseline** - Scoped CSS reset and normalization for specific content areas
+- **Modal** - Foundation component for creating modal dialogs and overlays
 - **IconButton** - Button for icons
 - **Dialog** - Modal dialog with DialogTitle, DialogContent, DialogActions